clvLabs/batukeitor/README.md

 * Audio timing is not always perfect (the app is meant for students, not for an audio studio).
 * Current audio samples are not the nicest (but you can change them!).
 * Due to the _fixed time_ nature of the score files, triplets are not available.
-* Time resolution is limited to eighth notes: while limiting for the repenique and caixa sometimes, it keeps the scores easy to write/read.
+* Time resolution is limited to eighth notes: while sometimes limiting for the repenique and some embelishments, it keeps the scores easy to write/read.
 * No section/score editor, a text editor is needed to create/edit scores.
 * Only one combination of sections (song) per score is allowed.
 * Only one track per instrument is allowed.